International Visiting Collaborators and Researchers

 - 3. Complete the J-1 Exchange Visitor Questionnaire

 After Global determines you will come to UR as a visiting collaborator or researcher, ISO will confirm the visa category of J-1.
 ISO will notify both you and hosting department of this categorization and will request you complete the J-1 Exchange Visitor Questionnaire.
 The Questionnaire includes instructions and a detailed checklist of all required supplemental documentation.

 Submit your Questionnaire form(s) directly to your host department coordinator.

 - 4. Receive and Sign your Offer Letter

 You will receive the Offer Letter from the hosting faculty member.
 Review this letter carefully, sign it, and return it to Office for Global Engagement via email (specific instructions on how to return this letter will be contained in the letter itself).
-Once you submit the signed letter and IPA, you will receive information about housing, transportation, health insurance, and more.
+Once you submit the signed letter, you will receive information about housing, transportation, health insurance, and more.

 - 5. Receive your Immigration Document

 After the immigration document has been processed, ISO will notify the UR department coordinator and hosting faculty member.
 The department coordinator will mail the immigration document and applicable forms to you.